Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Regret analysis of

 Inequality (a) is due to Lemma~\ref{lem:boundingfirststage} that bounds the minimum singular value of the first-stage parameter estimates.
-Inequality (b) is direct consequence of boundedness of IVs and the true first-stage parameter.
+Inequality (b) is direct consequence of boundedness of IVs and the true first-stage parameter, and (c) follows from \Cref{cor:ft}.

 \textbf{Step 2: Bounding Term 2.} This term is bounded directly in in Lemma~\ref{lem:bound_noises} and we conclude that

 \textbf{Step 3: Assembling the results.} Now combining the upper bounds for Term 1 and Term 2, we get